KatrinDT/getting_cleaning_data/Codebook.md

 ## Variables
 ### Identifiers
 + subject: ID of the subject
-+ activity: activity performed when  measurement weas taken
++ activity: activity performed when  measurement was taken
 ### Activity Labels
 WALKING (value 1): subject was walking WALKING_UPSTAIRS (value 2): subject was walking upstairs